-UC San Diego Extension’s Professional Certificate in Project Management provides professionals with a practical, hands-on approach to gaining the knowledge and tools necessary to plan, execute and complete complex projects within various types of organizations and industries.
+UC San Diego Extension’s Professional Certificate in Project Management provides professionals with a practical, hands-on approach.
+Students hoping to get started in or advance their project management careers will gain the knowledge and tools necessary to plan, execute and complete complex projects within various types of organizations and industries.

 Based on the Project Management Body of Knowledge (PMBOK) developed by the Project Management Institute (PMI), the curriculum includes an in-depth study of the elements essential to initiate, execute and complete a successful project, including the development of interpersonal skills critical to conducting work in a team environment.
 Examine how the principles of project management apply to specific industries, broaden your people skills to prevent or handle all types of conflicts or situations, and learn the nuances of management from a global perspective.
 Apply the tools and skills learned through a comprehensive hands-on simulation experience.

-Upon completion of the Professional Certificate in Project Management, twelve (12) units can be transferred into the University of Wisconsin, Platteville, M.S. in Project Management (degree offered fully online).
+Upon completion of UCSD’s Certificate in Project Management, 12 units can be transferred to the University of Wisconsin at Platteville’s M.S. in Project Management degree program, which is offered fully online.

 |Course Title||Course Number||Units||FA||WI||SP||SU|